aurorasmiles/WorldGuardDocs/source/config.rst

     block-above-ground-slimes,FALSE,"Whether slimes spawning above ground should be disabled." block-other-explosions,FALSE,"Whether miscellaneous explosions should be disabled."
-    block-zombie-door-destruction,FALSE,"Whether the ability for zombies to break doors should be disabled." block-creature-spawn,[],"A list of entity types that should not spawn."
+    block-zombie-door-destruction,FALSE,"Whether the ability for zombies to break doors should be disabled." block-vehicle-entry,FALSE,"Whether mobs should be blocked from entering vehicles." block-creature-spawn,[],"A list of entity types that should not spawn."

 player-damage.*